 By integrating information from the patient through databases and clinical analyses, it is possible to identify what are called alterations of pathways that determine the onset of the disease.

-An article presented on the occasion of the “12th International Conference on Health Informatics”, entitled Predictive AI Models for the Personalized Medicine, underlines the potential offered by the use of predictive models with AI to help doctors choose the most appropriate therapeutic approach.
+An article presented on the occasion of the “12th International Conference on Health Informatics”, entitled Predictive AI Models for the Personalised Medicine, underlines the potential offered by the use of predictive models with AI to help doctors choose the most appropriate therapeutic approach.